M. Mani Chacko: Karnataka

-After a brief pastoral ministry, Chacko returned to the Seminary and registered for a postgraduate course, Master of Theology which he studied from 1981-1983 specialising in Old Testament under Theodore N. Swanson and E. C. John working out a dissertation entitled The theological understanding of the land in Deuteronomy under guidance of Rudolf Ficker.
+After a brief pastoral ministry, Chacko returned to the Seminary and registered for a postgraduate course, Master of Theology which he studied from 1981 to 1983 specialising in Old Testament under Theodore N. Swanson and E. C. John working out a dissertation entitled The theological understanding of the land in Deuteronomy under guidance of Rudolf Ficker.
 Both the graduate and post-graduate degrees were awarded by the University in successive convocations during the Registrarship of D. S. Satyaranjan.

 England

 Chacko underwent research studies in Old Testament at the King's College London and returned to India in 1990.
 While at the London University, Chacko studied under the Old Testament Scholar, Ronald E. Clements and later published his thesis in book form in 2002 with the title, Liberation And Service Of God.

 Ecclesiastical career

 West Bengal

-Mani Chacko was taken as faculty member on Serampore College, Serampore (West Bengal) from academic year 1983-1984 onwards, where he began to teach Old Testament, also providing his guidance to Scholars studying in North India Institute of Post Graduate Theological Studies.
+Mani Chacko was taken as faculty member on Serampore College, Serampore (West Bengal) from academic year 1983–1984 onwards, where he began to teach Old Testament, also providing his guidance to Scholars studying in North India Institute of Post Graduate Theological Studies.
 After a three-year teaching period, Chacko took study leave in 1986 and proceeded for doctoral studies to King's College, London to upgrade his studies.